 Feeling nauseous in pregnancy is very common as there are lots of changes, especially hormonal changes, occurring in your body.
-Up to 80% of women experience some nausea and/or vomiting during their pregnancy, with 1-2% developing hyperemesis gravidarum, which can cause severe dehydration and hospitalisation.
+Up to 80% of women experience some nausea and/or vomiting during their pregnancy, with 1-2% developing hyperemesis gravidarum – an extreme form sickness in pregnancy which can lead to severe dehydration and hospitalisation.

-Feeling nauseous during pregnancy is not your fault and there is no quick fix cure.
-The important thing is to listen to your body, so try to eat and drink little and often as this will keep up your fluid and energy levels, and to rest as much as possible.
+Feeling nauseous during pregnancy is out of your control and, unfortunately, there is no quick fix cure.
+The important thing is to listen to your body.
+Try eating and drinking little and often, as this will keep up your fluid and energy levels, and rest as much as possible.

 Don’t feel guilty if you are unable to complete everyday tasks or if you are too tired to do much exercise, it will most likely be for only a short period of time.
-You are not alone, as 30% of women will need some time off work during their pregnancy due to nausea and vomiting.
+You are not alone.
+At least 30% of women will need some time off work during their pregnancy due to nausea and vomiting.

 Fortunately, there are self-help remedies that you can try before resorting to medicines or medical help.